Tejas-H5/dom-utils-im/Readme.md

 ```

-We node need a way to rerender ourselves when we update state.
-This is probably the most complicated part of this framework
+We now need a way to rerender ourselves when we update state.
+This used to be extremely complicated
-to understand, but I've not been able to find a simpler way to do this just yet.
+to understand, and error-prone, but it is now a lot simpler.
+You'll just need to wrap the part of your
-The current way to rerender a component is to create a `renderFn`, and then invoke it as needed:
+component tree you want to rerender in `imRerenderable`:

 ```ts